Cisco and Fortinet release security patches for multiple products

 Online programming IDEs can be used to launch remote cyberattacks

-Security researchers are warning that hackers can abuse online programming learning platforms to remotely launch cyberattacks, steal data, and scan for vulnerable devices, simply by using a web browser.
-At least one such platform, known as DataCamp, allows threat actors to compile malicious tools, host or distribute malware, and connect to external services.
-DataCamp provides integrated development environments (IDEs) to close to 10 million users that want to learn data science using various programming languages and technologies (R, Python, Shell, Excel, Git, SQL).
-The IDE also allows users to import Python libraries, download and compile repositories, and then execute compiled programs.
-In other words, anything an industrious threat actor needs to launch a remote attack directly from within the DataCamp platform.
+Security experts caution that cybercriminals can exploit online programming education platforms to initiate cyber assaults, pilfer data, and scout for vulnerable systems, all through a web browser.
+One such platform, DataCamp, serves as a prime example, enabling threat actors to construct malicious tools, host or disseminate malware, and establish connections to external services.
+With nearly 10 million users, DataCamp offers integrated development environments (IDEs) catering to individuals keen on mastering data science across various programming languages and technologies like R, Python, Shell, Excel, Git, and SQL.
+Through its IDE, users can import Python libraries, download and compile repositories, and subsequently execute compiled programs—effectively providing everything a determined threat actor requires to launch a remote attack directly from within the DataCamp platform.

 QNAP warns of new Checkmate ransomware targeting NAS devices